ASCII Art Generator

 Our ASCII art generator uses predefined character patterns for each letter, number, and symbol in different font styles.
 Here's how it works:

-• Font Selection: Choose from multiple font styles including Standard, Block, and Simple.
+• Font Selection: Choose from over 200 professional font styles provided by the figlet library, including Standard, Block, Big, Doom, Star Wars, and many more.
 Each font has a unique character set with different visual characteristics.

 • Text Input: Enter the text you want to convert.
-The generator processes each character individually and converts it to its ASCII art representation.
+The generator processes your text using the selected figlet font to create ASCII art.

-• Character Mapping: Each character in your text is mapped to its corresponding ASCII art pattern.
+• Font Rendering: The figlet library maps each character in your text to its corresponding ASCII art pattern.
 The patterns are multi-line character designs that create the visual effect.

 • Real-Time Generation: The ASCII art is generated instantly as you type, allowing you to see the results immediately and make adjustments as needed.